diwic/reffers-rs/docs/Pointers.md

 References
 ----------

 The most common Rust pointer replacement is the immutable reference `&` and the mutable reference `&mut`.
 You probably already know about them, if not, read [the book](https://doc.rust-lang.org/stable/book/references-and-borrowing.html) for an introduction.
 They should be your first choice whenever practical.

-Typical usages are function call arguments and local variables.
+Typical usages are function call arguments and local variables, and sometimes return values as well - if reachable from the arguments, like this:

+    impl Foo {
+        fn get_bar(&self) -> &Bar { &self.bar }
+    }

 The rest of this guide is about when they are not practical.